Pygmy Killer Whale

 Management Overview

-Like all marine mammals, the pygmy killer whale is protected under the Marine Mammal Protection Act.
-NOAA Fisheries is working to conserve this species to ensure populations remain stable.
+The pygmy killer whale is protected throughout its range under the Marine Mammal Protection Act.

 Regulatory History